wp-cool-tools/quick-featured-images/README.txt

 Look at some examples:

 1. To set a default featured image for every new post of the category 'Lorem ipsum':
-	1. choose the image
+	1. Choose image
-	2. choose the taxonomy 'Category' and
+	2. Choose the taxonomy 'Category' and
-	3. choose the value 'Lorem ipsum'.
+	3. Choose the value 'Lorem ipsum'.
-	4. save the settings.
+	4. Save the settings.
 2. To set a default featured image for every new post:
-	1. choose the image
+	1. Choose image
-	2. choose the taxonomy 'Post Type' and
+	2. Choose the taxonomy 'Post Type' and
-	3. choose the value 'Post'
+	3. Choose the value 'Post'
-	4. save the settings.
+	4. Save the settings.
-3. To set a default featured image for every new custom taxonomy of a theme or a plugin, e.g. events of the category 'Concert':
+3. To set a default featured image for every new custom taxonomy of a theme or a plugin, e.g., events of the category 'Concert':
-	1. choose the image
+	1. Choose image
-	2. choose the taxonomy 'Event Category' and
+	2. Choose the taxonomy 'Event Category' and
-	3. choose the value 'Concert'.
+	3. Choose the value 'Concert'.
-	4. save the settings.
+	4. Save the settings.

 = Who can see Quick Featured Images in the WordPress backend? =

-All users who have the right to **edit others posts** have the access to Quick Featured Images.
+All users who have the right to **edit other posts** have access to Quick Featured Images.
 As long as the user roles are untouched after a fresh standard WordPress installation both **Administrators** and **Editors** can use this plugin.

-For these users the menu item 'Featured Images' with its sub pages appears in the WordPress backend.
+For these users, the menu item 'Featured Images' with its subpages appears in the WordPress backend.
 All other users will not see this menu item or will get an error message if they would request a Quick Featured Images page via a direct link.

 = Does the plugin work in a WordPress Multisite installation? =

 Yes.
 It works either activated for all sites (network wide) or activated in each single site.
 It changes only the posts of the site where you use it.

+= Does Quick Featured Images works WooCommerce =

+The free version of Quick Featured Images does not support setting featured images for WooCommerce products.
+But, you can achieve this with the [Pro version](https://www.quickfeaturedimages.com/?utm_source=wordpress_org&utm_medium=plugin&utm_campaign=quick-featured-images&utm_content=readme), which is available for a small fee.

-= Will I lose all the featured images if I will delete the plugin? =
+= Will I lose all the featured images if I delete the plugin? =

 No. The featured images you have already set will remain set if you deactivate or delete the plugin.

 = Why does the plugin say &#8220;No matches found&#8221; after confirmation? =

 This could be the case if the images were not uploaded via WordPress' own media uploader.
-If you have uploaded images via FTP or other ways the plugin can not find images.
+If you have uploaded images via FTP or other ways, the plugin cannot find images.

 It does not matter where the images are stored on your server.
 They can be in any folder.
 But they have to be uploaded via WordPress' own media uploader to be found by this plugin.
-If this is the case the plugin will work fine.
+If this is the case, the plugin will work fine.

 = Where is the *.pot file for translating the plugin in any language? =